 Bit Index Explicit Replication (BIER) is an architecture that provides optimal multicast forwarding through a "BIER domain" without requiring intermediate routers to maintain any multicast related perflow state.
 BIER also does not require any explicit tree-building protocol for its operation.
 A multicast data packet enters a BIER domain at a "Bit-Forwarding Ingress Router" (BFIR), and leaves the BIER domain at one or more "Bit-Forwarding Egress Routers" (BFERs).
 The BFIR router adds a BIER header to the packet.
 The BIER header contains a bitstring in which each bit represents exactly one BFER to forward the packet to.
-The set of BFERs to which the multicast packet needs to be forwarded is expressed by setting the bits that correspond to those routers in the BIER header.
+The set of BFERs to which the multicast packet needs to be forwarded are expressed by setting the bits that correspond to those routers in the BIER header.

-When BIER is enabled in an IGP domain, BIER-related information will be advertised via IGP link-state routing protocols.
-IGP extensions are described in: ISIS[[RFC8401]], OSPFv2[[RFC8444]] and OSPFv3[[I-D.ietf-bier-ospfv3-extensions]].
-The flooding scope for the IGP extensions for Segment routing is IGP area-wide. by using the IGP alone it is not enough to construct segments across multiple IGP Area.
+When BIER is enabled in an IGP domain, BIER-related informations will be advertised via IGP link-state routing protocols.
+IGP extensions are described in ISIS[[RFC8401]], OSPFv2[[RFC8444]] and OSPFv3[[I-D.ietf-bier-ospfv3-extensions]].
+The flooding scope for the IGP extensions for BIER is IGP area-wide. by using the IGP alone it is not enough to construct fowarding tables across multiple IGP Area.

-The BGP-LS address-family/sub-address-family have been defined to allow BGP to carry Link-State information.
-This document specifies extensions to the BGP Link-state address-family in order to advertise BIER-specific informations.
-An external component (e.g., a controller/a PCE) then can learns the BIER information in the "northbound" direction and calculate BIRT/BIFT and then program them onto BFRs (instead of having each BFR to calculate on its own), and that can be for both inter-as and intra-as situations.
+The BGP-LS address-family/sub-address-family have been defined to allow BGP to carry Link-State informations.
+This document specifies extensions to the BGP Link-state address-family in order to advertise BIER-specific informations, Similar to BGP-LS Advertisement of IGP Traffic Engineering Performance Metric Extensions([RFC8571]).
+An external component (e.g., a controller/a PCE(see [RFC4655] for PCE-Based Architecture ,[RFC5440] for PCEP and [RFC5376] for Inter-AS Requirements for the PCEP.))then can learn the BIER informations in the "northbound" direction and calculate BIRT/BIFT and then propagate them onto BFRs (instead of having each BFR to calculate on its own), and that can be for both inter-as and intra-as situations.